ulfschneider/afova/README.md

 `.afova-context`
 : Afova searches for a context for every validated input control.
 : By default this is the `label` element wrapping the control.
 Afova assigns the CSS class `afova-context` to the context element.
-: You can decide to use a different wrapping context by assigning the `afova-context` class yourself.
+: You can decide to use a different wrapping context by assigning the `afova-context` class yourself, which can make sense for fieldsets of
+: radio buttons or checkboxes.

+`.afova-group`
+: The CSS class `afova-group` can be used to bundle constraint violation messages in front of a group of input controls.
+: A good use case are radio buttons or checkboxes that belong together.
+In that case the controls should be wrapped into a `div`
+: with the CSS classs `afova-group` group assigned.

 `.afova-active`
 : A context with an invalid input control has the CSS class `afova-active` assigned to it.
 The class is removed once the control becomes valid again.